Low-Precision Training of Large Language Models: Methods, Challenges, and Opportunities: Extended Method Inventory for Fixed-Point and Integer Training

 \textbf{Quantization errors.} Several studies focus on mitigating quantization-induced errors through both theoretical and empirical approaches.
 Through theoretical analysis, \mcite{Banner}{bannerhhs18} show that most training operations are robust to substantial quantization, with only specific gradient computations requiring higher precision.
 Specifically, they bifurcate the layer gradients, using 16-bit precision for computing the weight gradient, while keeping 8-bit precision for computing the next-layer gradient.
 The work by \mcite{Park}{park2018training} introduces an auxiliary parameter to retain partial accumulations of small gradient values, thus addressing precision shortage issues in parameter updates.
 They also propose a simple guideline for selecting the appropriate bit-width for the final fully connected layer followed by a softmax nonlinearity.

-The study of \mcite{Zhu}{zhugylwlyy20} identifies four distinct gradient distribution characteristics—sharp and wide, evolutionary, depth-specific, and structure-specific—that contribute to greater quantization error.
+Viewed from this perspective, later methods mainly differ in which source of update distortion they target and what auxiliary mechanism they add to counter it.
+The study of \mcite{Zhu}{zhugylwlyy20} identifies four distinct gradient distribution characteristics (sharp and wide, evolutionary, depth-specific, and structure-specific) that contribute to greater quantization error.
 Their solution combines deviation-counteractive learning rate scaling with a cosine-distance-based gradient clipping method. \mcite{Guo}{guo2024towards} find that proper channel grouping significantly reduces quantization errors.
 Based on this insight, they propose ShiftQuant, which mitigates gradient quantization errors through intelligent channel grouping.

 \textbf{Dynamic precision.} Some studies explore dynamic precision adjustment during training to balance computational efficiency with model accuracy.
 FracTrain~\cite{fuyz0lgwl20} gradually increases the precision of activations, weights, and gradients, reaching standard low-precision levels only in the final stages of training.
 Their approach also includes automatic adaptation of layer-wise precision.
 The findings suggest that using lower precision in the early stages of training, followed by higher precision during final convergence, achieves an optimal trade-off between exploratory learning and final model accuracy.
 CPT~\cite{fuglydcl21} extends this idea by introducing a cyclic precision schedule, where precision levels vary periodically throughout training.
 The optimal bounds for these cycles are determined in the early training phase using a simple precision range test.